 Project Number: BCP-2

-Estimated project costs for the recommended alternative: include the following: Construction costs (including engineering, design, and construction contingency) are estimated at $913,000.
-30-year annualized cost for pollutant removal is $956/lb total phosphorus and $27/lb total suspended solids based on professional judgement pollutant removal calculations.
-BCWMC capital projects such as this are typically funded through an ad valorum tax of all watershed residents levied by Hennepin County on the BCWMC's behalf.
-A maximum levy request of $1,000,000 which also includes feasibility study costs ($60,000) and BCWMC administrative costs ($27,000) was approved by the County in June 2017.
+Estimated project costs for the recommended alternative is $1,000,000.
+30-year annualized cost for pollutant removal is $960/lb total phosphorus and $27/lb total suspended solids based on professional judgement pollutant removal calculations.
+BCWMC capital projects such as this are typically funded through an ad valorum tax of all watershed residents levied by Hennepin County on the BCWMC's behalf through Minnesota Statutes Section 103.251.
+A 2018 levy amount of $1,000,000 was certified to Hennepin County in September 2017.
+This amount includes design and construction costs ($913,000), feasibility study costs ($60,000) and BCWMC administrative costs ($27,000).